Definitely Not the Waterbury You Know

 The coolest part of the overlook was the rook (if that’s the right term) of turkey vultures below my location.
 There were three of them, not 30 feet away (as a turkey vulture flies) just hanging out.
 One took off directly below me and even though they are rather ugly birds, watching them catch the updrafts parallel to me was one of those “This is why I love this hiking stuff” moments.
 I could almost feel the air he was pushing to climb upward and outward.

 I sat around up there on the cliff for a while, enjoying the solitude.
 It’s nice that the hill on the other side of the little valley fully blocks Waterbury from view.
-I don’t mean to keep knocking the “Dirty Water,” but… oh heck, yeah I do.
-It’s WATERBURY!
+I don’t mean to keep knocking the “Dirty Water,” but… y’know.
+It’s kind of hard not to.

 Towards the end, it gets a bit mucky with some woods roads from the quarry and there is a brutally washed out and eroded stretch that I’m sure will be rerouted at some point.